 The Audit Committee is chaired by Peter Tyler and its other member is Chris Jones (both Non-Executive Directors).
-The Committee met twice during the year ended 31 March 2022, linked to events in the Company's financial calendar.
+The Committee met twice during the year ended 31 March 2023, linked to events in the Company's financial calendar.
 The Chief Financial Officer also attended each of these meetings.
-The external audit partner attended the meeting held in connection with the Company's Report and Accounts for the year ended 31 March 2021 and after the year end for the year ended 31 March 2022.
+The external audit partner attended the meeting held in connection with the Company's Report and Accounts for the year ended 31 March 2022.